Austrian ultra-marathon cyclist Christoph Strasser RAAM did an awesome ride along the borders of his home country. Read his interview below.

 Any lessons you’ve learnt that you think would be valuable for non-athletes?

 Christoph Strasser RAAM adds by saying, you need to set yourself a goal, write it down and think about it every day.
 Feel, smell, see, taste and hear the moment when you reach your goal.
 Enjoy this great pleasure of reaching your goal which you have worked towards for a long time.It does not matter if this is about sports, losing weight, building your own house or even getting your dream job.
 The key is in experiencing and visualising the ‘finish’ in your head, so your mind can remember the feeling and motivate you to hold on when you have a hard time.

 Luckily, not many.
 The most dangerous aspect of road cycling are accidents with cars.
 This is also very dangerous in RAAM when you cross cities.
 I never have problems with muscles or knees in training, because I train a lot and my body is used to the physiological stress.
 However, during RAAM, I suffer from pain in the knee, which gets better after a few days of rest.

 What have you learned from ultra cycling?

 If you suffer a crisis, you must hold on.
 The next good hours will come soon.
 I also learnt that people are capable of much more than they would ever believe.
 This is valid for everybody.

-your crew is only allowed to drive next to the cyclist for 1min every 15
+For me, it is hard to imagine, how the first RAAM racers in the 1980s managed psychological stress without the chance to communicate regularly since your crew is only allowed to drive next to the cyclist for 1min every 15 minutes.

 How would you suggest people get involved with what you do?